xuri/excelize-doc/en/workbook.md

 func (f *File) DeleteSheet(name string)
 ```

-DeleteSheet provides a function to delete worksheet in a workbook by given worksheet name.
+DeleteSheet provides a function to delete worksheets in a workbook by given worksheet name.
 Use this method with caution, which will affect changes in references such as formulas, charts, and so on.
 If there is any referenced value of the deleted worksheet, it will cause a file error when you open it.
-This function will be invalid when only the one worksheet is left.
+This function will be invalid when only one worksheet is left.

 ## Copy worksheet {#CopySheet}